Cortana (virtual assistant)

-Cortana was a virtual assistant developed by Microsoft that used the Bing search engine to perform tasks such as setting reminders and answering questions for users.
+Cortana is a discontinued virtual assistant developed by Microsoft and first released in April 2014 that used the Bing search engine to perform tasks such as setting reminders and answering questions for users.

 Cortana was available in English, Portuguese, French, German, Italian, Spanish, Chinese, and Japanese language editions, depending on the software platform and region in which it was used.

 In 2019, Microsoft began reducing the prevalence of Cortana and converting it from an assistant into different software integrations.
 It was split from the Windows 10 search bar in April 2019.
 In January 2020, the Cortana mobile app was removed from certain markets, and on March 31, 2021, the Cortana mobile app was shut down globally.
 On June 2, 2023, Microsoft announced that support for the Cortana standalone app on Microsoft Windows would end in late 2023 and would be replaced by Microsoft Copilot, an AI chatbot.
-Support for Cortana in the Microsoft Outlook and Microsoft 365 mobile apps was discontinued in fall of 2023.
+Support for Cortana in the Microsoft Outlook and Microsoft 365 mobile apps was discontinued in late 2023.

 History

 Beginnings (2009–2014)

 The development of Cortana started in 2009 in the Microsoft Speech products team with general manager Zig Serafin and Chief Scientist Larry Heck.
 Heck and Serafin established the vision, mission, and long-range plan for Microsoft's digital personal assistant and they built a team with the expertise to create the initial prototypes for Cortana.
 Some of the key researchers in these early efforts included Microsoft Research researchers Dilek Hakkani-Tür, Gokhan Tur, Andreas Stolcke, and Malcolm Slaney, research software developer Madhu Chinthakunta, and user experience designer Lisa Stifelman.
 To develop the Cortana digital assistant, the team interviewed human personal assistants.
 The interviews inspired a number of unique features in Cortana, including the assistant's "notebook" feature.
 Originally, Cortana was meant to be only a codename, but a petition on Windows Phone's UserVoice site proved to be popular and made the codename official.

 Cortana was demonstrated for the first time at the Microsoft Build developer conference in San Francisco in April 2014.
 It was launched as a key ingredient of Microsoft's planned "makeover" of future operating systems for Windows Phone and Windows.

+Cortana from Halo, who the virtual assistant was named after.

 It was named after Cortana, a synthetic intelligence character in Microsoft's Halo video game franchise originating in Bungie folklore, with Jen Taylor, the character's voice actress, returning to voice the personal assistant's US-specific version.